Detailed Diffraction Grating Characteristics

 - Transmission efficiency is a flat > 90% over the bulk of a wavelength range above ~400-nm outperforming all diffraction gratings

 - Refraction does not result in “overlapping orders,” consequently a prism operates over greater than one octave without requiring filtering.
 Prisms work from 365 to 920-nm or above

 - To see the PARISS imaging prism spectrograph click here

-- Compared gratings, prisms are very expensive.
-Only high end instruments addressing challenging applications use them
+- Compared to gratings, prisms are very expensive.
+Only high end instruments addressing challenging applications use a prism.

 - Wavelength dispersion is non-linear, consequently bandpass and resolution change from high in the blue to lower in the red.
 Linearizing dispersion is trivial in the software, but does not compensate for impact of changing bandpass.

 - Prism spectrometers share non-linear dispersion with both AOTF and LCTF devices (Acousto optic tunable filters and Liquid Crystal Tunable filters)

 Best Uses For Prism and Diffraction Grating Spectrometers FAQ

 When is a prism spectrometer preferable to diffraction grating spectrometer?